Fonta1n3/FullyNoded-JoinMarket/Pods/Tor/Tor/openssl/tlslite-ng/README.md

 * handle too short RSA ciphertexts for the key size consistently between backends
 * strict handling of CCS in TLS 1.3 (don't allow it post handshake)
+* detect and reject multi-byte CCS messages
 * improved RSA key generation - don't generate biased primes
 * support for both encodings of RSA-PSS algorithm identifier in X.509
 * Support for EdDSA (Ed25519 and Ed448) in TLS 1.2 and TLS 1.3, both
   for server and client certificates
+* Support for echo server in the example tls.py script
+* Better handling of HMACs in FIPS mode
+* Generate RSA keys with 65537 as public exponent with m2crypto (as with other backends)
+* Ticket based session resumption in TLS 1.2 and earlier
+* strict size checking of `session_id` field in ClientHello
+* use python-ecdsa code for parsing ECDH key shares, speed up calculation of shared secrets (Ganna Starovoytova)
+* fix sending of session ticket extension from the server without a ticket (George Pantelakis)
+* add Brainpool IDs for TLS 1.3 from RFC 8734

 0.7.0 - 2017-07-31